 - a.
 CMS will enforce the budget neutrality agreement over the life of the demonstration approval period, which extends from January 8, 2021 - December 31, 2030.
 CMS will rebase the "without waiver" expenditure amounts to better reflect actual expenditures after 5 years, consistent with the CMS budget neutrality policy applying rebasing every 5 years.
-No later than July 1, 2025, the state will provide updated actual expenditure data to rebase the base year calculations and CMS will adjust the aggregate cap to reflect actual spending during the demonstration.
-The base year starting January 1, 2026 will be updated to reflect actual expenditures for the demonstration period of July 1, 2023 through June 30, 2024, consistent with the same time period used to for the base for DY 1 of the TennCare III demonstration.
+No later than July 1, 2025, the state will provide updated actual expenditure data to rebase the base year calculations and CMS will adjust the PMPM cap to reflect actual spending during the demonstration.
+The base year starting January 1, 2026 will be updated to reflect actual expenditures/PMPMs for the demonstration period of July 1, 2023 through June 30, 2024, consistent with the same time period used to for the base for DY 1 of the TennCare III demonstration.
 This expenditure data will be trended forward 30 months (mid-point to midpoint) by the President's budget trend to set the expenditure cap (prior to any enrollment risk corridor adjustment) for DY 6 of the TennCare III demonstration.
-At this time, the enrollment base for the enrollment risk corridor calculation will also be rebased to July 1, 2023 through June 30, 2024 (state fiscal year 2024).
-This rebased enrollment period will serve as the base for enrollment risk corridor calculations in DY 6 through DY 10.
-The Main Budget Neutrality Test may incorporate net savings from TennCare II prior demonstration period of DY15 through DY19 (but not from any earlier approval period).
+The Main Budget Neutrality Test for this demonstration period may incorporate carryforward savings, that is, net savings from the TennCare II prior demonstration period of DY15 through DY19 (but not from any earlier approval period).
 TennCare II carryover savings will be available for the 10-years of the demonstration and will not be affected by rebasing during the demonstration period. - b.
-Up to 55 percent of newly accrued savings may be used for DSIP as described in STC 32 concerning quality performance. - c.
 The state will be able to carry over the savings accrued during the TennCare II demonstration period from DY15 through DY19.
-However, those savings will be limited for use in this demonstration for the following expenditures: - Maintenance of TennCare II Medicaid benefits and coverage in place as of December 31, 2020. - ii.
-Uncompensated Care Fund for Charity Care up to the actual reconciled expenditures in TennCare II DY19, annualized. - d.
-If at the end of the demonstration approval period the budget neutrality limit has been exceeded, the excess federal funds will be returned to CMS.
-If the demonstration is terminated prior to the end of the demonstration period, the budget neutrality test will be based on the time period through the termination date. - e.
-Mid-Course Correction.
-If at any time during the demonstration approval period CMS determines that the demonstration is on course to exceed its budget neutrality expenditure limit, CMS will require the state to submit a corrective action plan for CMS review and approval.
-CMS will use the threshold levels in the tables below as a guide for determining when corrective action is required.
+However, those savings will be limited for use in this demonstration for the following expenditures: - i.
+Maintenance of TennCare II Medicaid benefits and coverage in place as of December 31, 2020.

+- ii.
+Uncompensated Care Fund for Charity Care up to the actual reconciled expenditures in TennCare II DY19, annualized. - c.
+If at the end of the demonstration approval period the Main Budget Neutrality Test has been exceeded, the excess federal funds will be returned to CMS.
+If the demonstration is terminated prior to the end of the demonstration period, the budget neutrality test will be based on the time period through the termination date.